What is the CCT?

 This document will provide information on a student's participation and level of involvement in co-curricular activities that can be used:

 - As a supplement to a student’s resume

 - In applications for awards

 - In applications for scholarships and post-undergraduate programs

 Activities that should be included on the CCT:

-- Leadership Development – organization, activity, or program
+- Leadership Development – organization, activity, conference or program

-- Professional and Educational Development – participation in any co-curricular learning experiences - i.e. workshops, training programs, or volunteer experiences - related to personal or professional development
+- Educational and Skill Development – participation in any co-curricular learning experiences - i.e. workshops, training programs, or volunteer experiences - related to personal or professional development

 - Awards and Honors – any type of formal recognition bestowed upon an individual or as a part of a group